 Secondary colors in the color wheel

-Secondary colors are orange, green, and purple.
-As you can see from the color wheel below, the secondary colors are in between the primary colors.
+The secondary colors are orange, green, and purple.
+As you can see from the secondary wheel below, the secondary colors are in between the primary colors.
 This is so because you get secondary colors by mixing together two primary colors.

 For example, if I mix together the primary colors yellow and red I get orange.
 And when mixing primary colors blue + yellow I get green.
 Last but not least, when mixing primary colors blue and red I get purple!